marijnh/Eloquent-JavaScript/10_modules.md

 {{index maintenance}}

 Software is cheap to copy, so once someone has written it, distributing it to other people is an efficient process.
-But writing it in the first place _is_ work, and responding to people who have found problems in the code, or who want to propose new features, is even more work.
+Writing it in the first place _is_ work, though, and responding to people who have found problems in the code or who want to propose new features is even more work.

 By default, you own the ((copyright)) to the code you write, and other people may use it only with your permission.
 But because some people are just nice and because publishing good software can help make you a little bit famous among programmers, many packages are published under a ((license)) that explicitly allows other people to use it.

 Most code on ((NPM)) is licensed this way.
 Some licenses require you to also publish code that you build on top of the package under the same license.
-Others are less demanding, just requiring that you keep the license with the code as you distribute it.
+Others are less demanding, requiring only that you keep the license with the code as you distribute it.
 The JavaScript community mostly uses the latter type of license.
-When using other people's packages, make sure you are aware of their license.
+When using other people's packages, make sure you are aware of their licenses.

 {{id modules_ini}}